Our Partners

 Uppsala University

-Uppsala University is one of Sweden's oldest universities and a comprehensive research university ranked among the best in the world, with 50,000 students and close to 5,000 researchers.
-Researchers from three different departments participate in Larpocracy: the departments of Political Science, Informatics and Media, and Game Design.
-Uppsala also coordinates the project.
+Uppsala University is one of Sweden's oldest universities and a comprehensive research university ranked among the best in the world.
+With 50,000 students and close to 5,000 researchers, Uppsala also coordinates the project.
+Researchers from three different departments participate in Larpocracy: Political Science, Informatics and Media, and Game Design.

-Routed in WP 2, Upssal University will focuse on studying the effects of democracy-based larps.
-This overall category includes larps with democratic themes and/or that practice key skills, but is also inclusive of larps exploring experiences of oppression.
+Routed in WP 2, Uppsala University will focus on studying the effects of democracy-themed larps.
+This overall category includes larps with democratic themes and/or that practice key skills, but it also includes larps exploring experiences of oppression.
 Examples are drawn mostly from Nordic larp and related design communities.
-Of particular interest are larps designed to raise awareness on specific issues related to democracy, i.e. activism, as well as larps designed to facilitate democratic processes, for example deliberation.
+Of particular interest are larps designed to raise awareness on specific issues related to democracy, i.e., activism, as well as larps designed to facilitate democratic processes, for example, deliberation.

 -